All Episodes

 Thank you, Rush.

-I've been listening to you since 1987 when I visited my parents over in Pismo Beach, and I heard you on a Sacramento station.
+I've been listening to you since 1987 when I visited my parents over in Pismo Beach and I heard you on a Sacramento station.

-Well, my question is, who in the world trained the master?
+Well, my question is: who in the world trained the master?

 Where did you get your training, and how come we don't know who that person is?

-Because I mean, who trains the master?
+Because, I mean, who trains the master?

 You are very shrewd.

-You're not supposed to ask.
+That's one of those things you're not supposed to ask.

 I'm sorry.